 Talk about a superfood!
 Ceylon Cinnamon is the good stuff!
 We use the cinnamon sticks versus the powder to fully infuse the syrup.
 It also does not separate or require the use of xanthan gum to bind it which is commonly needed when using powdered spices.

 The same goes for our next powerhouse ingredient, ginger root.

 Ginger is one of the most commonly consumed dietary condiments in the world.
 Some studies suggest it may serve as an anti-inflammatory, and in Asian cultures, ginger is frequently used to treat coughs and upper respiratory symptoms.
 It’s also said to ease nausea.
 I couldn’t live without ginger candy during pregnancy to help subside morning sickness.

 The ginger flavor is subtle yet present in our syrups.
 It is a bit sweet and warming.
 On to cloves!

-Cloves originate in Indonesia and are a popular spice used in soups, stews, meats, sauces, rice dishes, and holistic remedies such as our elderberry syrup.
-Cloves are a natural anesthetic commonly used topically to treat tooth aches and promote oral health and may have a “beneficial role in the future of cancer treatment since they can cause cell death and slow cell multiplication.”
+Cloves originate in Indonesia and are a popular spice used in soups, stews, meats, sauces, rice dishes, and holistic remedies such as elderberry syrup.
+Cloves are a natural anesthetic commonly used topically to treat tooth aches, are high in antioxidants, and have been known to have antimicrobial and antiviral properties.

 The clove adds a warm spice to our syrups and partnered with the cinnamon and elderberry, I describe it as tasting like ‘Christmas in a bottle!’